 We are very pleased to introduce our expedition yacht, Merlin.
-After several years of chartering, she will provide us with an ocean-going platform for all our expeditions, as well as facilitating our long term vision connecting people with the sea, and inspiring positive change for the oceans.
+She provides us with an ocean-going platform for all our expeditions, as well as facilitating our long term vision connecting people with the sea, and inspiring positive change for the oceans.

 Merlin is a Sigma 41, an offshore cruiser-racer from the drawing board of famous yacht designer David Thomas and built in 1984.
 Strong, seaworthy and fast, she is exciting to sail and puts the qualities of most other boats solidly into perspective.
 What’s more there is a touch of classic luxury below decks, with her teak joinery, blue velvet upholstery and brass lamps.